 Another critical message to communicate to your employees is the enrollment guidelines for the ICHRA based on timing.

-Once you’ve established legal plan documents and communicated your ICHRA to your eligible employees, you can start administering it.
+Once you’ve created legal plan documents and notified your eligible employees, you can start administering it.

-Remember, administering an ICHRA differs from administering a group health insurance plan because there’s no insurance company to take over most of the responsibilities.
-Instead, you must manage the plan yourself, which involves a great deal of time.
+Remember, administering an ICHRA differs from administering a traditional group health insurance plan.
+There’s no insurance company to handle most of the responsibilities.
+Instead, you must manage the plan yourself, which can take substantial time.
+But, you can use an HRA administration platform to make the process easier.

 You must appropriately extend or end ICHRA eligibility when you gain or lose employees.